Sanddino00/FixManager-for-XXMI/README.md

 Some of the tools were created by multiple of these people but I didn't put everyone everywhere because it would make the side to long.
-Please check out the original creator of the tools and support them if possible
+Please check out the original creator of the tools and support them if possible .
+.
+.
+.
+.
+I may stop supporting this tool at some point so feel free to modify it in anyway you like.